 Myxomatosis in rabbits

-- Myxomatosis is a virus that causes severe disease and is usually fatal.
+- Myxomatosis is a severe disease that affects rabbits.

 Treatment and outlook

-- Speak to your vet for advice on the best flea protection for your rabbits.
+- Speak to your vet for advice on the best flea protection for your rabbits, and make sure any other pets in your household are also up to date.

-- Keep your pet rabbits away from wild rabbits by double fencing their living space.
+- Keep your pet rabbits away from wild rabbits by rabbit proofing your garden or double fencing their living space.

 Did you find this page useful?